dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 ```

 **Notes:**
+- ✅ **FIXED:** Now properly persists all updates to database
 - All fields are optional - only include fields you want to update
 - Property Managers can edit properties they own OR properties assigned to their realtors
 - `listing_status` must be one of: `"Available"`, `"For Sale"`, `"For Rent"`, `"Sold"`, `"Rented"`
 - To remove agent, send `"agent": null`
 - You can update any combination of fields in a single request
+- Supports partial updates - only send fields you want to change

 **Response:**
 ```json